domvwt/msc-thesis/thesis/thesis-processed.md

 We use two threshold-free metrics to evaluate model performance: the area under the precision-recall curve (AUC-PR) and the area under the receiver operating characteristic curve (AUC-ROC).
-These metrics are chosen as they are insensitive to the choice of threshold, and are therefore more robust to class imbalance than metrics such as accuracy.
+These metrics are chosen as they are insensitive to the choice of threshold, and are more robust to class imbalance than threshold dependent metrics such as accuracy. [@maImbalancedLearningFoundations2013, p.72]
-[@maImbalancedLearningFoundations2013, p.72]

 #### Area under the Receiver Operating Characteristic Curve (AUC-ROC)